 For the most part, dress at the Walt Disney World restaurants is extremely casual.
-At counter service restaurants and the vast majority of table service restaurants, guests may wear whatever they would wear to tour the theme parks.
+At Counter Service restaurants and the vast majority of Table Service restaurants (with exceptions that we’ll discuss below), guests may wear whatever they would wear to tour the theme parks.

 Typical theme park attire might include shorts, jeans, t-shirts, tank tops, sweatshirts, sneakers, sandals, or flip-flops.
 If your clothing meets these requirements, then you are welcome to eat at most Disney dining establishments.